praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

     * Adobe Analytics requires a report suite ID.

-    * Platform Launch Server Side requires an environment ID, which is the publish path for the Launch Server Side property.
+    * Platform Launch Server Side requires a property ID and environment ID, which is the publish path for the Launch Server Side property.

 After configuring, make note of the Environment IDs for the new property.